illinoistech-itm/jhajek/itmt-430/reports/sprint-01/rubric.md

 ### UI/UX

-Explain why the team chose the type of setup and UI/UX displayed,  Use references from previous classes or cite comparable existing websites.
+Explain the team choice of setup and UI/UX displayed,  Use references from previous classes or cite comparable existing websites.
 Explain any features of the applications as well (mobile, assistive technology, etc, etc)

 ### Developer